 A fixed number of miles that you’ll receive is often used on short-haul flights, such as flights within one country.
 Instead of calculating how many miles you’d earn the airlines just determine an amount, (e.g., 500 miles) for all flights up to a certain distance.
 Mind you; the booking class is still taken into consideration.

 Whereas a particular booking class is usually assigned to your travel class (Economy, Premium Economy, Business and First Class), those two terms are not to be confused with each other.
 Booking classes define a series of factors: First and foremost, the number of miles that are credited to you.
-Also, your flexibility if it comes to canceling or changing a booking is connected to your booking class as well as the price that you’ll pay for your ticket.
+Also, your flexibility if it comes to cancelling or changing a booking is connected to your booking class as well as the price that you’ll pay for your ticket.

 Booking classes can become rather complicated as soon as you start to dig deeper into the subject.
-For reasons of calcuating the miles that are credited to you, it is good enough to know that they exist and also to know the booking class of your flight.
+For reasons of calculating the miles that are credited to you, it is good enough to know that they exist and also to know the booking class of your flight.

 Derived from the booking class is a multiplier for the miles credited to you.
 This number typically ranges from 10% up to 300%.
-Meaning that flights in a booking class assigned to a low-cost Economy Class usually reward you with fewer miles than flights in a booking class that stands for a full flexible First Class ticket.
+Meaning that flights in a booking class assigned to a low-cost Economy Class usually reward you with fewer miles than flights in a booking class that stands for a fully flexible First Class ticket.

 Alternatively, you can check your frequent flyer program of choice.

 The distance flown is also very important when it comes to earning miles.
-But it is not necessarily the actual distance that the plane you were on traveled, that will be used to calculate the mileage.
+But it is not necessarily the actual distance that the plane you were on travelled, that will be used to calculate the mileage.
 Since it would be impossible to track every single flight and the real route, airlines use the shortest connection between two points on a spherical surface (the so-called orthodromic distance) to calculate the distance.
 So if the captain on your last flight had to take a detour to get to the scheduled destination: don’t hope for extra miles in your account;)

 Before we get into serious math to find out how many miles lie between the origin and the destination of your flight, we will instead refer you to another useful site: MileCalc.com.
 You can enter the IATA code of various airports and as a result, will receive the exact amount of miles that a plane has to travel to connect these places on the shortest route.

 Once you’ve got the number of miles, you now have to multiply them with the multiplier we talked about before.
-For example, if you where on a flight from London Heathrow to New York’s JFK airport, the shortest routing would be 3.451 miles, one way.
+For example, if you were on a flight from London Heathrow to New York’s JFK airport, the shortest routing would be 3.451 miles, one way.
 If your booking class gets you 75% of the miles flown, this would mean you’ll see 2.588 reward miles added to your account.

 In some cases, you will be credited with a minimum amount of miles.
 This is, as already discussed, usually the case with short-haul flights.
 Your advantage here is that you’ll always receive the minimum amount, even, if your trip was so short that the calculated number is far below the one guaranteed by the airline.